Programmer231/WayneStateCTF2023/The Lost Message/solution.md

 15 bytes of padding per AES block.
 This means that every AES block corresponds to 1 letter.

+(This is because each letter is 1 byte + 15 bytes of padding gives us 16 byte blocks which is what AES encryption needs)

 ```
 def encrypt(self, message):
         return [self.cipher.encrypt(c.encode() + self.salt) for c in message]